8 BEST Bird Feeders to Attract Cardinals (2025)

 What are the BEST bird feeders for cardinals?

-Well, in my opinion, it’s because the Northern Cardinal is one of the most stunning birds around.
+types of northern cardinal bird feeders It’s a common question asked by both experienced and beginner bird watchers.
+But why?
+Well, I think it’s because the Northern Cardinal is one of the most stunning birds around.
 It’s arguably the most popular bird native to North America.
+And personally, cardinals have a VERY IMPORTANT role at our house.

 They are my daughter’s favorite type of bird!
 (See video below)